ibarwick/firebird_fdw/README.md

     'updatable':
         Boolean value indicating whether the table is updatable.
 Default is `true`.
         Note that this overrides the server-level setting.
+Cannot be set for the `query` option.

     'estimated_row_count':
         Integer indicating the expected number of rows in the Firebird table, or